HaiKonofanDesu/konofan-assets-jp-sortet/README.md

 ***If you have any questions join our [Discord](https://discord.gg/nSKNBH8a) (or my Streamer [Discord](https://discord.gg/WF7yEBC9fA)) and ask!***

-If you wanna support my work feel free to [Donate](https://streamelements.com/catzumagaming/tip), I really appreciate it!
+If you wanna support my work feel free to [Donate](https://ko-fi.com/catzumagaming), I really appreciate it!
+The more Support the more I can keep everything up to date!

 To help you navigate this Repo here are some usefull Links: